Pirate FlagPirates and PrivateersPirate Flag

 Polaris

-Henry Neap, the botanist’s apprentice, was deemed too scrawny for an arduous journey.
-He also searches for the boat’s return; when the botanist chose him for an apprentice, he finally belonged.
-On the ship, he keeps clear of Owen, who reminds him of the bullies who persecuted him at school.
+Henry Neap, the botanist’s apprentice, is deemed too scrawny for an arduous journey.
+He also searches for the boat’s return; when the botanist chooses him for an apprentice, he finally belongs.
+On the ship, he keeps clear of Owen, who reminds him of the bullies who persecute him at school.
 When Henry spots the launch, it’s half-empty and among the missing are the botanist and ship’s doctor.
 Which means he alone . . . again.

 Another problem to overcome is the low food supply.
 Whenever they go below to bring some up, they encounter a strange smell, hear odd sounds, and feel as if something watches them.
-But if they can work together, they might just get home despite the fact that none of them know much about running a ship.
+If they can work together, they may just get home despite the fact that none of them know much about running a ship.
 If they make it through the storms.
 If the leaks don’t get bigger.
 If whatever lurks below, stays there.

 Review Copyright ©2018 Cindy Vallar